How a Pennsylvania Lyme warrior turned his pain into purpose

 By Tiffany Salmon

-If you look at David Slade today, you’ll see a dedicated father, husband, nutritional health coach, organic farm business owner, and adjunct professor dedicated to educating his students and the community about Lyme disease.
+If you look at David Slade today, you’ll see a dedicated father, husband, nutritional health coach, Permaculture Farm business owner, and adjunct instructor dedicated to educating his students and the community about Lyme disease.

 You might not realize that seven years ago, he was very sick and confined to a wheelchair.